Out of Africa

 Some animals want to share the national highway.

-East African Rift is nicknamed the “cradle of humanity.”
+East African Rift is called the “cradle of humanity.”
 Hominid skeletons of “Lucy,” 3.2 million years old, and “Turkana Boy”, 1.5 million years old, were unearthed here.

 On the roadside, a lady sells fresh produce of red onions, tomatoes and potatoes while we take a break.